xaturingAI/Gobo_Linux_Recipes-AI/README.md

-These are Reicpes for Gobo Linux
+These are Recipes for Gobo Linux

 ALL OF THESE WHERE MADE BY AI AMD TESTED BY ME THE (HUMAN)

-AI WHERE USED TO MAKE so I have chossen not upload to main GoBo Recipes  Unless the MAIN solo Dev are okay with intell then this will remain on my own github page
+AI WHERE USED TO MAKE so I have chosen not upload to main GoBo Recipes  Unless the MAIN solo Dev are okay with intell then this will remain on my own GitHub page